tutek1/DTLabs/02_Player/lab02.md

 ## Basic Player Input Pt 1
 Duration: hh:mm:ss

-Now we know how to move the player on a given axis by manually setting it in the **inspector**, let's make it so that it responds to `W, A, S, D` instead.
+Now we know how to move the player on a given axis by manually setting it in the **Inspector**, let's make it so that it responds to `W, A, S, D` instead.
 Almost all games respond to the player's input, and in this section, we will look at how to **gather the input** from the player.

 ### Adding actions and keys to the Input map
 Input in Godot is handled with **input actions**.
 Each action should correspond to a type of input you want to detect.
-For example: Jumping will be its own action "jump" and in a 2D game, it can be triggered by `W` or `SPACE`.
+For example, Jumping will be its own action "jump", and in a 2D game, it can be triggered by `W` or `SPACE`.
 This way, we don't have to remember what keys are set for each action.
 We just have to remember what action we want to check for.
 It allows us to change/add **keybindings** or **controller support** easily without rewriting or adding code.

 You can follow this video or the step-by-step below to add the keys and actions we want to listen for.